lightninglynch/mosaic_generator/README.md

 ## Excel File Format

-Your Excel file should contain a column named "URL" with the links you want to encode in the QR codes.
+Your Excel file should contain URLs in the first column.
 The application will use these URLs in sequence to create the mosaic.
+No header is required.

 Example Excel format:
 ```
-URL
 https://example.com/1
 https://example.com/2
 https://example.com/3